jmej/wavefolder/README.md

 Requires Pure Data
 https://puredata.info/

-This was the resultant of this thread: https://www.muffwiggler.com/forum/viewtopic.php?t=125642&highlight=
+This was the result of this thread: https://www.muffwiggler.com/forum/viewtopic.php?t=125642&highlight=